centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/install.md

 All the ports above are default values and can be changed if needed.

-- Centreon Web Central, using HTTP port 80 or HTTPS port 443
+- Centreon web central, using HTTP port 80 or HTTPS port 443

 Centreon MAP Desktop Client machines must access: